peterlcullen/dotfiles/README.md

 - load this config with `stow phoenix`
 - install phoenix via homebrew/cask `brew tap caskroom/cask && brew cask install phoenix`

-## iTerm themes
+## base16-shell
-- `stow themes` if you want base16 themes to be loaded into the shell
+- `stow base16-shell` if you want to use this
+- this is a git submodule so you also need to run `git submodule init && git submodule update`

 ## Files outside of this repo
 For convenience, the `.bash_profile` in this repo will source any files matching the glob `~/.extra*`